Trump says protesting NFL players should ‘be cool!’

 Trump writes from his New Jersey golf resort that players “make a fortune doing what they love” and that those who refuse to stand “proudly” for the anthem should be suspended without pay.

-Trump has told associates that he believes the anthem issue is a winning one that riles up his base.
+Trump has told associates he believes the anthem issue is a winning one that riles up his base.